rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ### Handling Potential Failure with the `Result` Type

-As mentioned earlier, `read_line` puts what the user types into the string we're passing it, but it also returns a value—in this case, an [`io::Result`][ioresult]<!-- ignore -->.
+As mentioned earlier, `read_line` puts what the user types into the string we’re passing it, but it also returns a value—in this case, an [`io::Result`][ioresult]<!-- ignore -->.
 Rust has a number of types named `Result` in its standard library: a generic [`Result`][result]<!-- ignore --> as